What We Do

 - Volunteers assist with all aspects of the gardens: working in the greenhouse, transplanting, direct seeding, cultivation, and harvesting.

 - We offer educational programs primarily for elementary age students, which focus on farm life, nature, water and wetlands, and spirituality.
-A brochure of programs is available.

 Peace, insight, comfort, healing, energy, connection, and letting go are words often used to describe a walk in the labyrinth.
 Walking this circular path provides a time of quiet and meditation and reminds us of our life journey with its twists and turns.
-A single half-mile path leads to the center and the same path is followed back out.
+A single half-mile path leads to the center where the same path is followed back out.